joolstorrentecalo/gitlab-foss/doc/user/group/saml_sso/index.md

 1. Select **Settings > SAML SSO**.
 1. Under **Configuration**, select **Disable password authentication for enterprise users**.
 1. Select **Save changes**.

-#### Returning users (Automatic Identity Relinking)

-If an enterprise user is removed from the group and then returns, they can sign in with their enterprise SSO account.
-As long as the user's email address in the identity provider remains the same as the email address on the existing GitLab account, the SSO identity is automatically linked to the account and the user can sign in without any issues.

 ### Block user access